caraya/personal-blog/content/blog/introducing-vtt.md

 In the example above:

-- The active text is the text between the timestamp and the next timestamp or to the end of the payload if there is not another timestamp in the payload.
+* The active text is the text between the timestamp and the next timestamp or to the end of the payload if there is no other timestamp in the payload
-- Any text before the active text in the payload is previous text .
+* Any text before the active text in the payload is the previous text
-- Any text beyond the active text is future text.
-We can use the previous and future tracks to create the Karaoke experience.
+* Any text beyond the active text is future text.
+We can use the previous and future tracks to create the Karaoke experience

 A possible CSS rule to style the content looks like this.